dmytro-kyrychenko/frontend/admin-ui/MANUAL.md

 1. sign in to yangcatalog admin page
 2. select actions tab
-3. from drop down menu choose draftPullLocal
+3. from drop down menu choose ietf_pull_local
 4. hit execute and track the job
 5. from drop down menu choose openconfigPullLocal
 6. hit execute and track the job